bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/04_Known_limitations.rst

 Intermediate files
-   Some applications may generate intermediate files that are only used among tasks and are never needed inside the master’s code.
+   Some applications may generate intermediate files that are only used among tasks and are never needed inside the master's code.
    However, COMPSs will transfer back these files to the master node at the end of the execution.
-   Currently, the only way to avoid transferring these intermediate files is to manually erase them at the end of the master’s code.
+   Currently, the only way to avoid transferring these intermediate files is to manually erase them at the end of the master's code.
    Users must take into account that this only applies for files declared as task parameters and **not** for files created and/or erased inside a task.